DataDog/synthetics-ci-github-action/CONTRIBUTING.md

 The code under this repository follows a format enforced by prettier, and a style guide enforced by eslint.

+## Releasing a new version

+Whenever a new version of [datadog-ci](https://github.com/DataDog/datadog-ci) is released, this will automatically trigger a new PR to open for this repo to update to the latest version of datadog-ci and make a new release for the integration.
+When this happens, go to the PR and follow the instructions there for how to make the release.

 ## Asking a questions

 Need help?
 Contact [Datadog support](https://docs.datadoghq.com/help/).